|

 sections, Bio 141L Biology of Fungi Laboratory and Bio 129L Medical Mycology Laboratory.

-notes, and old tests on file for Dr. Szaniszlo's courses.
-They are meant to
+and old tests that were on file for Dr. Szaniszlo's

 supplement and enhance the learning experience of those students taking his courses, as